 Normally, we would insert a magazine cover or two, but Michael made it his mission to keep his kids out of the spotlight.
-Which is why it’s really strange that he pulled this stunt with his youngest son, Blanket while visiting Berlin, Germany.
+Which is why it’s really strange that he pulled that stunt with his youngest son, Blanket while visiting Berlin, Germany.

 It was shortly after Michael had finally gotten the family he so badly desired that the sexual abuse accusations started to resurface.

 In the end, Michael was acquitted of all charges.
 It was a really tough time for him because the media again cut him no slack.
 The eyes of the world were again on Michael, but for a completely different reason.